pivotal/docs-tap/spring-boot-conventions/reference/CONVENTIONS.hbs.md

 ## <a id="spring-boot-graceful-shutdown-convention"></a> Spring boot graceful shut down convention

-If any of the following dependancies are in the metadata within the `SBOM` file under `dependencies`, the Spring Boot graceful shut down convention is applied to the `PodTemplateSpec` object:
+If any of the following dependencies are in the metadata within the `SBOM` file under `dependencies`, the Spring Boot graceful shut down convention is applied to the `PodTemplateSpec` object:

 - `spring-boot-starter-tomcat`